⏲️ 6 minutes

 Source: Google

 Google states that the quality score is solely influenced by exact match variants in the alignment between a search phrase and a keyword.
 In theory, match type should be irrelevant to the quality score.
-I propose that the observed differences may stem from how broad match types can bid on search phrases that are not exact matches, with potentially weaker quality scores, thus influencing their average cost per click.

 Quality Score vs Avg CPC (Keyword = iPhone 15 Plus)

-Match types will not affect your Quality Score, but from the collected data, there seems to be an impact on your average cost per click.
 In the above two visualizations, we saw little change in Avg CPC when we included Broad Match keywords.
 In the next visualization, we will include both Exact and Phrase match keywords for a single keyword.

 Digging deeper, I honed in on a specific keyword: "iPhone 15 plus."
 Due to the aforementioned limitation, that most quality scores for a given Adwords account will fall within a small range, our data is confined to quality scores 5 and 6.